gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 HTTP 1.0 support
 ================

-The HTTP 1.0 protocol does not support chunked outputs and always requires an explicit `Content-Length` header when the response body is non-empty in order to support the HTTP 1.0 keep-alive (as required by the ApacheBench (ab) tool).
-So when an HTTP 1.0 request is present and the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive is turned `on`, this module will automatically buffer all the outputs of user calls of [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) and [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) and postpone sending response headers until it sees all the outputs in the response body, and at that time ngx_lua can calculate the total length of the body and construct a proper `Content-Length` header for the HTTP 1.0 client.
+The HTTP 1.0 protocol does not support chunked output and requires an explicit `Content-Length` header when the response body is not empty in order to support the HTTP 1.0 keep-alive.
+So when a HTTP 1.0 request is made and the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive is turned `on`, ngx_lua will buffer the output of [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) and [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) calls and also postpone sending response headers until all the response body output is received.
+At that time ngx_lua can calculate the total length of the body and construct a proper `Content-Length` header to return to the HTTP 1.0 client.

-If the user Lua code sets the `Content-Length` response header itself, then the automatic buffering will be disabled even if the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive is turned `on`.
+If the `Content-Length` response header is set in the running Lua code, however, this buffering will be disabled even if the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive is turned `on`.

 For large streaming output responses, it is important to disable the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive to minimise memory usage.

-Note that, common HTTP benchmark tools like `ab` and `http_load` always issue HTTP 1.0 requests by default.
+Note that common HTTP benchmark tools such as `ab` and `http_load` issue HTTP 1.0 requests by default.
 To force `curl` to send HTTP 1.0 requests, use the `-0` option.

 Data Sharing within an Nginx Worker
 ===================================

-**NOTE: This mechanism behaves differently when code cache is turned off and should be considered a DIRTY TRICK.
-Note that backward compatibility is NOT guaranteed and that there may be other undesirable consequences.
-A new data sharing mechanism will be designed later.**

 To globally share data among all the requests handled by the same nginx worker process, encapsulate the shared data into a Lua module, use the Lua `require` builtin to import the module, and then manipulate the shared data in Lua.
 This works because required Lua modules are loaded only once and all coroutines will share the same copy of the module.
 Note however that Lua global variables WILL NOT persist between requests because of the one-coroutine-per-request isolation design.